cyberphone/web2native-bridge/README.md

 Now you can try the sample application (see next section) since it is installed by default.

-Please don't hesitate contacting me if you run into any kind of problem!
+Please don't hesitate contacting me if you run into problems during installation or execution of the emulator!

 ### Sample Application
 The HTML file <code>sample1/demo/sample1.html</code> does approximately